-Originally built as a hostel for people from eastern European backgrounds, Acacia Court was opened by the City of Woodville in 1983.
-The facility’s management and ownership was transferred to Eldercare in 2001.
+Originally built as a hostel for people from eastern European backgrounds, Acacia Court was opened by the City of Woodville in 1983 and the facility’s management and ownership was transferred to Eldercare in 2001.

 Acacia Court has undergone several refurbishments since becoming an Eldercare residential aged care facility.
 A full refurbishment of resident rooms and upgrades to the kitchen and laundry facilities commenced in October 2016 providing residents with modern high care accommodation.